cmaseattle/instagram-grid/README.md

 **client_id**
 `client_id` defines your client ID obtained from the instagram API.
 No authentication needed, just a quick API key.
 Follow [these steps](https://github.com/svmatthews/instagram-access-token-generation).

+**userID**
+`userID` defines the specific account from which you are getting the images from.
+This can be any public instagram account.
+To obtain the userID from an account, you can [enter the username on this website](http://jelled.com/instagram/lookup-user-id#) and get the key back. *Should be a string value, but an integer will work as well*.

 ## Optional Parameters

 **width**